aydinnyunus/gsoc-AboutCode/README.md

 *Approximate implementation time: 3 days (August 15th - August 17th)*

-### Phase 4: Adding Severity to VulnerableCode API
+### Phase 4: Restricting Pushing

 VulnerableCode Packages have Severity (class VulnerabilitySeverity).
-We can create function which returns CVSS score for each vulnerability and show their criticality on dashboard.
+We can create function which returns CVSS score for each vulnerability and show their criticality on dashboard. ( Or basically we can check for number of high or critical vulnerabilities)

 ```
 vulnerabilities/importers/nvd.py